Patient Questions, Answered

 • Send home if: Fever, frequent cough, or early illness (days 1–3).

-• Plan absence for: At least 5 days from onset and 24h fever-free; longer for high-risk roles.
+• Plan absence for: At least 5 days from onset and 24h fever-free and feeling well; longer for high-risk roles.

-• Reduce spread: Hybrid options during peak days, clear “stay home if sick” policy, hand rub, surface cleaning.
+• Reduce spread: Hybrid options during peak days, a clear “stay home if sick” policy, hand rub at entry points, and regular surface cleaning.

 • Vaccination access: Run on-site workplace flu vaccinations and offer Flu Vouchers for remote/shift staff.